elves/elvish/README.md

   > set env[PATH] = $env[PATH]:/bin
   ```

 There are many parts of the language that is not yet decided.
-See TODO.md for
+The issues
-a list of things I'm currently thinking about.
+list contain many of things I'm currently thinking about.

 ## Motivation